jbacheldor/dragAndDropHangul/readme.md

 - change the clickable component in the blocks to be something else - like is active
 - change the icons mapping to not be 3 deep for the reset
 - the body is weird and not sized properly to match the elements
-- make it so the footer doesn't have to disappear on reset is possible
 - change overall sizing so scroll isn't needed